CANADA STOCKS-TSX rises, led by energy stocks as oil rallies

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.

-TORONTO Oct 27 Canada's main stock index rose on Thursday, led by the energy sector as oil rallied and a slew of oil and gas companies reported quarterly earnings, while financials also gained ground as bond yields rose.
+TORONTO Aug 15 Canada's main stock index rose on Monday as higher oil prices supported energy stocks.

-The Toronto Stock Exchange's S&P/TSX composite index unofficially closed up 26.19 points, or 0.18 percent, at 14,833.75.
-Five of the index's 10 main groups ended higher.
-(Reporting by Fergal Smith; Editing by James Dalgleish)
+The Toronto Stock Exchange's S&P/TSX composite index was up 31.97 points, or 0.22 percent, at 14,779.42, shortly after the open.
+Eight of the index's 10 main groups were higher.
+(Reporting by Fergal Smith Editing by W Simon)

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.